With winter on the way, Grandfather Mountain is decking its halls — and hills — for the holidays.

 Admission to the New Year’s sunrise event costs $15, in addition to general admission, meaning $35 for adults and $24 for children.
 Guests are free to remain in the park all day, but those who leave before 9:30 a.m. will have their general admission charge refunded.
 Bridge Club members, who receive free admission to the mountain, will only pay $10 for the sunrise event.

 The event is open to no more than 100 participants, and registration is required.
 To register, contact Judi Sawyer at firstname.lastname@example.org or (828) 733-2013.

 Grandfather Mountain is owned and operated by the Grandfather Mountain Stewardship Foundation, a nonprofit organization whose mission is to inspire conservation of the natural world by helping guests explore, understand and value the wonders of Grandfather Mountain.

-Those hoping to contribute in their or someone else’s name may do so by visiting www.grandfather.com/donate-to-preserve-grandfather/, which allows them to sponsor a particular project or donate to a cause of their choosing.
+Those hoping to contribute in their or someone else’s name may do so by visiting www.grandfather.com/support/give, which allows them to sponsor a particular project, such as the Fulfilling Promises Capital Campaign, or donate to a cause of their choosing.

 The not-for-profit Grandfather Mountain Stewardship Foundation strives to inspire conservation of the natural world by helping guests explore, understand and value the wonders of Grandfather Mountain.
-For more information, call (800) 468-7325, or click to www.grandfather.com.
+For more information, call (800) 468-7325, or visit www.grandfather.com.